I'm from Rolling Stone: Results

 Later it was revealed that the winner of the year-long contributing editor position was Krishtine de Leon.
 It was speculated that her extensive understanding of hip-hop music and culture and her ability to turn in usable, relevant material was what catapulted her over the top.

 After I'm from Rolling Stone

+Krishtine de Leon became a full-time artist under the stage name Rocky Rivera and has released multiple music projects over the years.
+She no longer does music journalism but currently writes for KQED under her column Frisco Foodies.
+Her first book Snakeskin: Essays by Rocky Rivera was published in 2021.

 Peter Maiden is now a video editor for Rolling Stone.
 He is also a bartender in New York.

 Tiq Milan became a freelance writer for a new magazine called Dapper, before coming out as a trans man.

 Russell Morse returned to San Francisco and his position at New American Media.
 He now works as an Outreach Coordinator at a Youth Development Organization called The Door in Manhattan.

 Krystal Ann Simpson currently splits her time between Los Angeles and New York designing, modeling, and writing for her social commentary blog WhatisRealityAnyway.com.

 Colin Stutz returned to Los Angeles to complete his junior year at USC and work as the editorial assistant at Filter Magazine.